Anaheim Bicycle Accident Lawyer

 Bicyclists are often left with serious or life-threatening injuries because they have very little protection other than a helmet or the clothes they are wearing.
 Some of the injuries that are commonly sustained in Anaheim bicycle accidents include:

-Head Injuries: These can be minor, moderate or catastrophic.
+- Head Injuries: These can be minor, moderate or catastrophic.
 An example of a serious head injury is a traumatic brain injury.
 This can occur when the bicyclist's head hits the pavement or the windshield of a vehicle.
-Head injuries may require surgery, treatment and extensive rehabilitation.

-Spinal Cord Damage: Bicycle accident spinal cord injuries often involve a broken neck.
+- Spinal Cord Damage: Bicycle accident spinal cord injuries often involve a broken neck.
 This can be caused by the direct impact of the vehicle or other vehicle or simply by the force of the fall.
-The extent of paralysis associated with a broken neck usually depends on where the spinal cord was damaged during the fall.
-A spinal cord injury can result in life-changing disabilities and chronic pain.
-Individuals may never be able to return to work.

-Broken Bones: The impact of a fall during a bicycle accident can result in broken bones.
+- Broken Bones: The impact of a fall during a bicycle accident can result in broken bones.
 Bicyclists may suffer a simple or compound fracture.
 In a simple bone fracture, there is no external wound because the broken bone has not penetrated the skin.
-Compound fractures occur when the broken bone penetrates the skin.
-Compound fractures are more likely to get infected.

 Victims of Anaheim bicycle accidents can seek compensation for damages including but not limited to medical expenses, loss of earnings, cost of hospitalization, surgeries, rehabilitation, pain and suffering and emotional distress.
 If a dangerous roadway condition caused the bicycle accident, the city can also be held liable.
 Under California Government Code Section 911.2, any personal injury claim against a governmental agency must be filed within 180 days of the incident.